Snorkeling in Grand Cayman

 The reef at Cemetery Beach is diverse and colorful, with an array of coral formations and marine life.
 Snorkelers can spot schools of colorful fish, sea turtles, and even stingrays in the shallow waters.
 The beach itself is also beautiful, with soft white sand and calm waters for swimming and lounging.

-Note from a local: The reef is about a 100 feet swim from the beach so this spot is ideal for good swimmers.
-Although there is marine life right next to the beach, on a large rock formation, so if you are not a good swimmer, please stay in this rock formation area.
+Note from a local: The reef is about a 150 ft swim from the beach so this spot is ideal for good swimmers.
+Although there is marine life right next to the beach, on a large rock formation, so if you are not a strong swimmer, this rock formation has enough marine life to keep you busy.

 Sunset House Mermaid